 Law, Regulation and Resilience Policies (LRRP)

-Chair: Bill Marcoux (DLA Piper)
+Chair: Bill Marcoux (WCM Advisory)

 PURPOSE: A priority focus of the LRRP working group is developing accessible insurance regulation and public policy frameworks that enable and enhance sustainable development and economic and social resilience to large-scale disasters.